 Volunteers Save Lives!

-Individuals of any age, friend pairs, or families!
+Individuals of almost any age, friend pairs, or families!
 As volunteers, you are helping Bond County Humane Society’s cat and dog shelters save hundreds of temporarily homeless cats and dogs, giving them the opportunity to find loving new forever homes.

 You can absolutely list relevant skill-building volunteer work on most job applications!